lauchblatt/LessingSentimentEmotionCorpus/README.md

 In the folder EvaluationResults you find evaluation results for lexicon based sentiment analysis based on this <a href="https://www.aclweb.org/anthology/W18-4516.pdf">paper</a>.
 The folder Annotation Guidelines includes the annotation guideline for the corpus <em>Lessing_Speech_Sentiment_Corpus (2019).</em>

+If you are interested in this and similar research, you can find more information on my <a href="https://twitter.com/thomasS_UniR">Twitter</a>, <a href="https://scholar.google.de/citations?user=FecReDsAAAAJ&hl=de">Google Scholar</a> and <a href="https://www.researchgate.net/profile/Thomas-Schmidt-23">ResearchGate</a>.

 ## Citation Information

 If you use or reference this corpora in any shape or form please cite the corresponding papers: